 We depart Hakodate in the morning and travel through the Seikan Undersea Tunnel on Japan’s newest Shinkansen (bullet train).
 Our first stop will be Aomori, where you’ll learn about the history of the Tsugaru Strait area on the Hakkoda-maru Ferry, see amazing festival floats at Warasse Museum, and sample fresh Apple Wine and Apple Soda at A-Factory!
 The adventure continues in Hirosaki, where we’ll visit the breathtaking Hirosaki Castle to see the city’s annual collection of snow sculptures on the castle grounds!

 Day 10: Fire Flinging Fun!

-Later, we’ll arrive in Kakunodate, an old village in the Akita mountains where a beautifully preserved street of samurai homes await your visit.
+After checking out of Hirosaki, we’ll hop a few trains and arrive in Kakunodate, an old village in the Akita mountains where a beautifully preserved street of samurai homes await your visit.
 Feeling cold?
 No worries – in the evening, we’ll join the locals to swing burning bales of rice (no joke!) at the Hiburi Kamakura Festival!

 Day 11: Igloo Insider

 Ever wished you could party in an igloo?
 Here’s your chance!
 We visit Yokote’s Kamakura Festival today, where the locals will invite you inside giant igloos for snacks, warm drinks, and socializing among snowbanks illuminated with thousands of candles.
 Along the way, we’ll also visit the village of Omonogawa to sample some local treats and check out some traditional handicrafts.